darklang/docs/README.md

 ### 🔵 Tutorials

-- "Teaching a child how to cook"
+- "Teaching a child how to cook."
-- Tells them what to do
+- Tells them what to do.
-- Does not explain why they are doing it
+- Does not explain why they are doing it.
-- Include specifics and let them learn the generalities over time
+- Include specifics and let them learn the generalities over time.
-- Assume that "obvious" things are not known
+- Assume that "obvious" things are not known.
-- Do not include choices
+- Do not include choices.
-- Should be bulletproof
+- Should be bulletproof.

 ### 🔵 How-to guides

-- "Recipes"
+- "Recipes" showing how to do something.
-- Should have very specific names such as "how to add a custom domain to Darklang"
+- Should have very specific names, such as "How to add a custom domain to Darklang."

 ### 🔵 Explanations

-- Background material to understand further
+- Background material to understand further.
-- Provides context
+- Provides context.

 ### 🔵 Reference material

-- Just descriptions
+- Just descriptions.
-- Follows the structure of the project/language (e.g., each type is represented)
+- Follows the structure of the project/language (e.g., each type is represented).

 ## 🗃 Project structure